 contacted at DPO@ba.com, or in writing to Data Protection Officer, British Airways Plc., Waterside, (HCB3).
 PO Box 365., Harmondsworth, UB7 0GB.
 England.

 KLM privacy notice can be found at: https://www.klm.com/travel/ie_en/customer_support/privacy_policy/privacy_policy.htm The Data Protection Officer for KLM can be contacted at KLMPrivacyOffice@klm.com

 or in writing to KLM Royal Dutch Airlines Privacy Office – AMSPI PO Box 7700 1117 ZL Luchthaven Schiphol The Netherlands.

 1.5 CONSEQUENCES OF FAILURE TO PROVIDE PERSONAL DATA.

-If you have any queries in respect of the consequences of not providing information or withdrawing your consent, you may contact our Data Protection Manager (See 1.3.2 Contact Details).
+If you have any queries in respect of the consequences of not providing personal data or withdrawing your consent, you may contact our Data Protection Officer (See 1.3.2 Contact Details).

 1.6 LEGAL BASES FOR PROCESSING YOUR PERSONAL DATA.